-Power Steering, Air Conditioning, AM / FM, Power Brakes, 6-digit Odometer
+Power Windows, Power Steering, Air Conditioning, AM/FM CD/MP3, Power Brakes, Retractable roof, Tilt Wheel, 6-digit Odometer

 This CARFAX Vehicle History Report is based only on information

 supplied to CARFAX and available as of 12/18/13 at 7:49:26 AM (EST).
 Other information about this vehicle, including problems, may not have been reported to CARFAX.
 Use this report as one important tool, along with a vehicle inspection and test drive, to make a better decision about your next used car.